willyguggenheim/kubify/README.md

 # Pro Tips

-1) Your services (that have databases defined in kubify.yml) need to have Migrations/Seeds..
+1) Your services (that have databases defined in kubify.yml) need to have Migrations/Seeds.
+This way when someone clones your repo, the service simply works with 1 simple command `kubify start` and is 100% ready to code.

+2) If you "sync" (kubify.yml) your site-packages/node_modules/cmake_cache/apt_cache/yum_cache/apk_cache then your service will load/re-load super fast and you can code multiple services at once with 1 simple `kubify start` command.

-2) Please Contribute to Open Source!!
+3) Please Contribute to this Open Source Repository, so we can help each other build amazing things!!

 ![FUTUREOFDEVOPS9000](./docs/img/README_md_imgs/the-future.gif)